-Testosterone plays a vital role in a range of bodily functions, including muscle and bone health, cognition, red blood cell and sperm formation, and sexual and reproductive function in males.
+Testosterone plays a vital role in various bodily functions, including muscle and bone health, cognition, red blood cell and sperm formation, and sexual and reproductive function in males.

 Testosterone levels can decline for various reasons, including stress, aging, trauma, and infections.

 This article discusses TRT in more detail, including who it is for, the types, how it works, how to get it, what to expect from it, and more.

 Sex and gender exist on spectrums.
 This article will use the terms “male,” “female,” or both to refer to sex assigned at birth.
 Click here to learn more.

 TRT, or androgen replacement therapy (ART), is a treatment that doctors give to males with testosterone deficiency who show symptoms of hypogonadism.